ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 #.
 If a PyAnsys library already exists, create a directory in which to place a clone of its GitHub repository.

 #.
-Clone the PyAnsys library's repository.
+Clone the PyAnsys library's GitHub repository.
 For more information, see :ref:`cloning`.

 #.
 If you have not yet cloned the ``pyansys-sphinx-theme`` repository, clone it.